botdotpy/Ping-pong-game/README.md

-Detailed ping pong game created using combined features of Turtle and Tkinter python libraries.
+Ping pong game created using combined features of Turtle and Tkinter python libraries.